 Thank you for visiting the residency website for the Sullivan University College of Pharmacy and Health Sciences!
 We are happy to offer a variety of residency programs to assist you in meeting your personal and professional goals.

-Sullivan offers traditional PGY-1 Pharmacy Residency programs in conjunction with Frankfort Regional Medical Center, The Center for Health and Wellness at Sullivan University and St. Matthews Community Pharmacy.
+Sullivan offers a traditional PGY-1 Pharmacy Residency program in conjunction with The Center for Health and Wellness at Sullivan University and St. Matthews Community Pharmacy.
 In addition, we have also partnered with Walgreens Pharmacy to offer a PGY-1 Community Pharmacy Residency.
 Lastly, for pharmacists with an interest in managed care, we also have collaborated with Passport Health Plan to offer a PGY1 Managed Care Pharmacy Residency.

 Rotation experiences offered at the primary residency site are complemented by longitudinal experiences and monthly rotations with many of the Sullivan University College of Pharmacy and Health Sciences Clinical and Administrative Sciences faculty.
 All residency programs are fully accredited by ASHP.